SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 Duration: 0:05:00

-Negative
+> aside negative
-: ⚠️  **WARNING - This Codelab is outdated.
+> ⚠️  **WARNING - This Codelab is outdated.
 Please refer to [Solace Docs](https://docs.solace.com/Solace-Cloud/Event-Portal/event-portal-discovery.htm#Scanning-Kafka-brokers) for latest Kakfa Discovery Instructions.**

 Before we dive deeper, let ensure we are all aligned with Kafka objects and concepts we will use in PubSub+ Event Portal.

-Positive
+> aside positive
-: We are assuming you are familiar with Kafka, its foundational concepts, and have been introduced to PubSub+ Event Portal, so we won't go into depth of explaining the Kafka concepts but rather explain how they relate to the Event Portal.
+> We are assuming you are familiar with Kafka, its foundational concepts, and have been introduced to PubSub+ Event Portal, so we won't go into depth of explaining the Kafka concepts but rather explain how they relate to the Event Portal.
 If you are completely new to our Event Portal then watch [this quick 2 mins video](https://share.vidyard.com/watch/cYiSmhz5ZUBh6bavDHAJNQ?) to get overview and create your [free trial account](https://solace.com/products/portal/).

 ### Consumer Groups